Neanderthal Man. Java Man. Peking Man.

 - Although it's intended (in-universe) to be an orc, the denuded skeleton which Frodo in Lord of the Rings trips over in Shelob's lair appears to be a chimpanzee's.
 This suggests that the movie series' orc designs owe more than a nod to this trope.

 - This is way Older Than They Think.
 The medieval European folkloric image of a "woodwose", a primitive human living in the wilderness where the Christian civilization ends, has many similarities with the Frazetta man.
-Shaggy hair and beard, big club, naked or near-naked — it seems that the modern trope has more to do with the medieval woodwose than with any modern ideas from paleontology or anthropology.
+Shaggy hair and beard, big club (which due to its stooped posture, could serve as a cane), naked or near-naked — it seems that the modern trope has more to do with the medieval woodwose than with any modern ideas from paleontology or anthropology.
 They were considered, however, not evil — just the antithesis to everything the civilization of that time stood for: urban life, feudalism, Christian faith and kings' laws.
 One of the Italian words for woodwose was huorco, which is one theory about where orcs got their name.

 - The Chinese also had their own remarkably similar spin on the trope in the red-haired "Yeren", also called "wildman".
 Nowadays it's often considered to be a cryptid in the same vein as Bigfoot, Sasquatch and Yeti.

 - Greek Mythology has the Chromandae, a race of ape-like humanoids who speak a language that is all howls, grunts and screams.